weiliangc3/wdi-project-1/README.md

 ###Karma and reward systems

 While the game is quite fun without karma, I decided that adding a reward system to the game would add an extra level of tension and fun.
 Visually, karma was designed to look appealing, and provide clear positive auditory and visual feedback to the player.
 A bar was added simply to help reinforce the positive feedback, and karma decay was introduced to maintain tension of collecting the gold karma.

+###Abandoned ideas

+Original designs of the game included a second screen that would require the player to click coloured boxes in order to spawn karma on the other screen.
+In early play-testing, the added functionality proved too challenging and made the game too inaccessible and complex for most people.

+Another idea that was tested enabled the player to attack the red boxes.
+This incentivised aggressive play from the player, and thematically did not fit with the light hearted friendly theme of the game, so it too was abandoned in favour of keeping the game thematically consistent.

 ##Resources
 Music is from Music : Pamgaea Kevin MacLeod (incompetech.com)